LorenzoCW/YouTube-History-Parser/README.md

 - Reads the viewing history file and extracts relevant data such as video title, link, channel name, view date, and other details.
 - Excludes records considered as advertisements.
 - Lists the first watched videos (with options to filter by year or channel).
-- Displays the most watched videos and channels, both overall and segmented by year or date.
+- Displays the most-watched videos and channels, both overall and segmented by year or date.
 - Searches for keywords in video titles.
 - Generates graphs to visualize daily, monthly, and yearly trends of watched videos and channels and specific analyses on timings, days of the week, and advertisements.